AnalystRashmi/Abalone/README.md

-From the above description of the dataset,objective is to predict the Sex of abalone using Logistic Regression Classifier
+  From the above description of the dataset,objective is to predict the Sex of abalone using Logistic Regression Classifier and given features.